kabanero-io/kabanero-operator/README.md

 # Quickstart - OpenShift 3.11 / OKD 3.11

-We recomment you follow the install instructions reference above to set up your cluster the first time.
-If you would rather set up manually, please continue with the following steps:
+We recommend you follow the install instructions referenced above to set up your cluster for the first time.
+If you would rather set it up manually, please continue with the following steps:

 ## Login
 (example)